ansible-collections/amazon.aws/README.md

 Tested with the Ansible Core >= 2.13.0 versions, and the current development version of Ansible.
 Ansible Core versions prior to 2.13.0 are not supported.

-Use amazon.aws 4.x.y if you are using Ansible 2.9 or Ansible Core 2.10.

 ## Python version compatibility

 This collection depends on the AWS SDK for Python (Boto3 and Botocore).
 Due to the